6th grade similes and metaphors worksheets

 Write each phrase from the bank under Simile or Metaphor.

-Columns: Simile and Metaphor. "as light as a feather" belongs under simile; "the hall was a river of kids" belongs under metaphor.
+Columns: Simile and Metaphor. "as strong as an ox" belongs under simile; "the gym was a beehive" belongs under metaphor.

 What's on each sheet